FragDasPDF/NoEmDash/README.md

 ## Features

 - Automatically replaces em dashes in chat and message content
-- Works on chat.openai.com, chatgpt.com, fragdaspdf.de, and intellipaper.ai
+- Works on chat.openai.com, chatgpt.com, and intellipaper.ai
 - Choose your preferred separator in the options page
 - Modern, accessible, and responsive options UI
 - No unnecessary permissions or background scripts